-Most smelling salts you see today are actually aromatic spirits of ammonia, which are a mixture of ammonia, water, and alcohol.
+Most smelling salts you see today are aromatic spirits of ammonia, which is a mixture of ammonia, water, and alcohol.

-Smelling salts were first used by the early Romans, but they became increasingly popular during the Victorian era for spells of dizziness or fainting.
+The early Romans first used smelling salts, but these became increasingly popular during the Victorian era for dizziness or fainting spells.
 Today, some athletes use them for an extra boost before games or weightlifting.